rhymeas/TravelBlogr/CRAWLER_CHECKLIST.md

 1. **Environment variables are set correctly**
    - In `.env.local` for local development
-   - In Vercel Dashboard for production
+   - In  do-not-use-this-anymore-no-vercel-we-use-railway-now Dashboard for production

 2. **Database migration ran successfully**
    - All 4 tables should exist